abbasio/Grapple-Boy/README.md

 I am starting from scratch, and documenting the code so that other aspiring developers with little to no programming experience can hopefully learn alongside me.

 The vast majority of actual code can be found in .gml files under src>objects and src>scripts

+For example, code for the player character is located in the .gml files in [Grapple-Boy/src/objects/obj_player/](https://github.com/abbasio/Grapple-Boy/blob/main/src/objects/obj_player/)

 [Here is a link to the game itself, in it's current state](https://github.com/Om-Abb/Test/blob/main/src/Test.zip)